r-gaia-cs/using-jekyll/LAYOUT.md

     data file (since the program's working directory will be the root directory, not the `data` directory).

-2. IPython Notebooks and R Markdown files, which are both code and the source for web pages, should go in the root directory.
+2. Jupyter Notebooks and R Markdown files, which are both code and the source for web pages, should go in the root directory.
 These will not be checked by our validation tool, or indexed by other tools we plan to build.